My Top Tips for Kindergarten Writers Workshop

 You know the expression, “Fake it until you make it.”
 This is true about our behavior around writing instruction.
 Your students like what you like.
 They pick up on subtle and not so subtle cues that we give off.

 I will be honest with you.
-Every year when I start writers workshop it is HARD.
+During the first few weeks of school, when I start writers workshop it is HARD.
 It feels a little like wading through mud and you think you never get to the other side… and then you do!

 As a reflect, every beginning of the year feels this way…right?
 Your inner voice wonders, “Who is in charge here?” because it does not feel like you are the leader of the band.
 Everyone is doing playing drums (loudly) to their own beat.
 Then… it all comes together and you have moments of harmony.